sourcegraph/about/blogposts/2020/a-different-way-to-think-about-code-ownership.md

 If you want to learn more about Codenotify or try it out for yourself, then the project's <a href="https://sourcegraph.com/github.com/sourcegraph/codenotify/-/blob/README.md">README</a> has everything you need to know!
 </p>

-## Starting our experiment
+## Starting our code ownership experiment

 After I had a working prototype of Codenotify, it was time to actually experiment.
 Experimentation is a great way to discover unforeseen costs and benefits, and learn whether hypothetical problems are problems in practice.

 [We deleted our CODEOWNERS file on September 16, 2020](https://github.com/sourcegraph/sourcegraph/pull/13838), and teammates have been [adding CODENOTIFY files](https://sourcegraph.com/search?q=r%3A%5Egithub.com%2Fsourcegraph%2F%28sourcegraph%7Cabout%29%24+f%3ACODENOTIFY+count%3A1000&patternType=literal) ever since.

-At the end of October I will check in with the team to see how they are feeling about this experiment after having lived with the change for over a month.
+At the end of October I will check in with the team to see how they are feeling about this code ownership experiment after having lived with the change for over a month.
 The exciting thing is that no matter what the outcome is, we will have learned something new.